 Foundations of the English Breakfast

-A full English breakfast is a traditional cooked breakfast from England built around a defined core of bacon, sausages, eggs, and black pudding, all prepared and sourced in accordance with British tradition.
-All four components must be present for the breakfast to qualify as "full."
+A full English breakfast is a traditional cooked breakfast from England built around a defined core of bacon, sausages, eggs, bubble & squeak or fried bread, and a regional pudding, all prepared and sourced in accordance with British tradition.
+All five components must be present for the breakfast to qualify as "full."
 The tradition dates back centuries and represents a recognised part of English culinary culture.
-Additional items such as beans, tomatoes, mushrooms, fried bread, bubble and squeak, or toast should be included, but they support the plate rather than define it.
+Additional items such as beans, tomatoes, mushrooms, and toast should be included, but they support the plate rather than define it.

 Yes.
 Bacon is one of the four required core components of a full English breakfast, and without it the standard is not met.
 Traditionally this means British back bacon, a cut that includes both loin and belly and is distinct from American streaky bacon or other international styles, forming a key part of the breakfast's character.